AlexisR1990/Alexis-Tolliver-Portfolio/README.md

 # About me

-Early in my professional career I worked in childcare until I discovered the Google Data Analytics Certification.
+Early in my professional career, I worked in childcare until I discovered the Google Data Analytics Certification.
 This certification marked the beginning of a beautiful journey and ignited my fascination with data.
 After completing my Google certification, I pursued the Data Analytics Certification through Break Into Data.
 However, I wanted to delve deeper, so I decided to return to school for a bachelor's degree in Data Analytics with a concentration in Project Management for STEM.

 This pivotal moment confirmed that data analytics was my true calling.
 Since then, I have become fully immersed in the field, gaining proficiency in several tools, including Python, R Programming, SQL, Excel, and Tableau.
 Learning how to clean and preprocess data, conduct exploratory data analysis, and perform various statistical analyses to uncover trends and critical insights.
 Gaining expertise in creating dashboards and writing reports to communicate my findings effectively to key stakeholders.